marufbinsalim/EventSync/README.md

 ## Getting Started

-populate .env.local with the variables from .env.format on the root of the project
+place the .env.local file at the root of the project

-- @'gain solutions', I will email the .env.local file, alongside the link to this repo
+- @'gain solutions', I Have emailed .env.local file, alongside the link to this repo and the production url

 After the previous step is done :